 There is a growing demand for architectural visualization artists in real-world architecture, along with other industries such as product design, engineering, mechanics, and entertainment.

 The film and games industry has adopted visualization methods throughout the film and game-making process, from pre-production to post-production.
 Visualization artists digitally build realistic 3D scenes that are used as backdrops in films or even to help assist in the pre-construction stages of live-action sets (similar to how archviz artists help architects plan the design and structure of a house prior to being built).

 In gaming, visualization 3D artists help to create a game's worlds and levels.
 Often highly realistic, this level of fidelity helps immerse players and elevates gameplay.

 Autodesk 2022 showreel featuring 3ds Max—a standard tool used in archviz—showing the diverse ways visualization (and other techniques) are used today.

 How long does it take to become a 3D visualization artist?

 As a visualization artist, you will constantly be learning if you want to keep up with the fast-paced industries that require your skills and the advances in technology and software.
 How long it takes you to learn the ropes is up to you and how you apply yourself!

 Learning from a professional visualization artist is a great way to fast-track your education.
 At CG Spectrum, Visualization Department Head Nicklas Byriel brings exceptional experience and knowledge to our upcoming architecture visualization courses.
-With over ten years of experience teaching (he's also a certified V-Ray instructor!) and working as a 3D generalist, including 3D visualization, Nicklas cannot wait to share his passion with CGS students!
+With over ten years of experience teaching (he's also a certified V-Ray instructor!) and working as a 3D generalist, including 3D visualization, Nicklas loves sharing his passion with students!